PicoPlanetDev/Target-Analysis/README.md

 - matplotlib
 - ttkthemes

-You can do this automatically by running the **install_dependencies.bat** file in the Target-Analysis-main directory.
-If you are running Target Analysis on Linux, you must use the Python installation.
-You can install the required packages by using the following command:
+Python and pip must first be installed on your Linux machine You can install the required packages by using the following command:
 ```$ pip install -r requirements.txt```

-### Scanning
+# Documentation

+## Usage

-#### NRA A-17 target scanning
+### NRA A-17 target scanning

 For a normal-sized scanner glass, two scans must be used.